Randomised controlled trial of the clinical and cost effectiveness of a specialist mood disorders team for refractory unipolar depressive disorder

 What the benefits will be:

-Improved care for patients with a clinical diagnosis of unipolar depressive disorder that has not been resolved within six months in three local mental health services.
-We also aim to understand whether better implementation of standard care outlined by NICE guidelines for depression or enhanced specialist careproviding pharmacotherapy and psychotherapy is required.
+Improved care for patients with a clinical diagnosis of moderate to severe depressive disorder in three local mental health services.
+We also aim to understand whether better implementation of standard care outlined by NICE guidelines for depression through enhanced specialist care providing pharmacotherapy and psychotherapy is required.

 Who we are working with: